Climbing Rope Length Calculator

 How does rope diameter affect the required length?

 Rope diameter does not affect the required length for a given route.
 However, thinner ropes (9.2mm and below) are lighter for long approaches and multi-pitch routes.
 Thicker ropes (10mm and above) are more durable for high-traffic sport climbing at the same crag.
-For a 70m rope, the weight difference between a 9.2mm and a 10.0mm rope is approximately 400–500g — significant for alpine approaches but negligible for sport climbing.
+For a 70m rope, the weight difference between a 9.2mm and a 10.0mm rope is approximately 400–500g.
+This is significant for alpine approaches but negligible for sport climbing.

 What is the difference between single, half, and twin ropes?

 Single ropes are used alone and rated for full-load falls.
 They are the standard for sport climbing.
-Half ropes are used in pairs — each rope is clipped to alternating protection, halving the force on each piece.
+Half ropes are used in pairs, with each rope clipped to alternating protection, halving the force on each piece.
 Used for trad climbing with wandering routes.
-Twin ropes are also used in pairs but both clipped to every piece of protection — used for ice climbing and alpine routes where abseiling is needed.
+Twin ropes are also used in pairs but both clipped to every piece of protection.
+Used for ice climbing and alpine routes where abseiling is needed.
 All types have different minimum lengths based on their use case.